 In mid-September 2017, Equifax confirmed that the CVE-2017-5638 vulnerability led to the breach but provided no details to support the claim.
 Thus, speculation abounds about the possible role CVE-2017-9805 (deserialization vulnerabilities) may have played in Equifax’s breach.

 The Apache Struts REST (Representational State Transfer) plugin supports XML through XStream, making the serialization of complex data objects into strings of text characters possible.
 However, this welcomed convenience also allows malicious XML payloads to be introduced into Struts servers during the deserialization process.

-The idea of hackers exploiting an application flaw to steal sensitive consumer data is an outrage to our modern sensibilities.
-Now, 143 million consumers must rely on credit freezes, manual monitoring of bank accounts, and fraud alerts to minimize the consequences of the breach in their personal lives.
-Thus, it comes as no surprise that 23 class-action lawsuits have been filed against Equifax for the egregious breach.
+Due to hackers exploiting an application flaw to steal sensitive consumer data, now 143 million Equifax customers must rely on credit freezes, manual monitoring of their bank accounts, and fraud alerts to minimize the consequences of the breach in their personal lives.
+It should therefore be no surprise that 23 class-action lawsuits have been filed against Equifax.

 There are 3 main types of deserialization attacks:

 - Blind deserialization attacks: Blind attacks occur behind restricted firewall-protected systems or networks with strong security manager policies in place.
 Hackers can either exploit the Java payload or manipulate a chain of Transformers to facilitate RCE (Remote Code Execution).